gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 ```
 > Okay... what is going on there?

 We create a CMake file that is going to be read by other projects.
 We carefully set metadata about this particular instance of subgine-pkg.
-That file sets all required variable for this particular build tree need for it to be correctly found by `find_package`.
+That file sets all required variable for this particular build tree needs for it to be correctly found by `find_package`.
 If there's one prefix path missing, a dependency may not be found and the package cannot be used!

 Since the build directory can be anywhere and completely separated from the source directory, we also tell the other projects where to find the manifest file and package installation path.